-Note: An authorized healthcare provider is a health professional, such as a nurse, doctor, midwife, nurse practitioner, or other healthcare professionals, and their authorized support staff.
+Note: An authorized healthcare provider is a health professional, such as a nurse, doctor, midwife, nurse practitioner, or other healthcare professions, and their authorized support staff.

-Read about how the Nova Scotia Electronic Health Record supports better quality of care.
+Read about how the Drug Information System will improve safety and provide a better quality of care.

 The Nova Scotia Electronic Health Record includes information from all of the provincial hospital systems.